flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ## Venueless

 This is the place where attendees will watch the conference.

-{{content/tutorials/venueless.md}}
+You can learn how to use it on [the tutorial for speakers](speaker.html).

 ### Interacting with the audience